csudcy/geoodle/README.md

 * ~~Geoodle will tell you the central point of all locations~~
 * You can add suggestions of where to go
   * Later: Show approximate transport times/routes
   * People can vote on which suggestions they like (or refuse to go to!)
+* Better style for participant control
 * Make loading more robust

 Things which might come later: